epinowcast/epinowcast/README.md

 #### Reporting model by reference date

-Our baseline assumption for the reporting delay is that it is lognormally distributed, and static over time and strata.
+Our baseline assumption for the reporting delay is that it is log-normally distributed, and static over time and strata.
 We can specify this model using the `enw_reference()` function,

 ``` r
 reference_module <- enw_reference(~1, distribution = "lognormal", data = pobs)
 ```

-Note that the default distribution is lognormal and so the distribution argument can be omitted.
+Note that the default distribution is log-normal, hence the distribution argument could be omitted here.

 #### Reporting modifiers by report date